nikomatsakis/rusty-peg/README.md

   `Vec<T>`, where `T` is the type of the items list.

-An *items list* `ITEMS` has the form of a single item `ITEM` or else a comma-separated list like `ITEM0, ITEM1, ITEM2`.
+An *items list* `ITEMS` has the form of a single item `ITEM` or else a whitespace-separated list like `ITEM0 ITEM1 ITEM2`.
 The latter has the type `(T0,T1,T2)` where `Tn` is the type of `ITEMn`.

 - `[ITEM]` (or `[ITEM, ITEM]`) is an optional match of an item.
 It has the type `Option<T>` where `T` is the type of `ITEM`.
-- `{ITEM,}` defines zero-or-more instances
+- `{ITEM}` defines zero-or-more instances

 #### Defining custom symbol kinds